European enclaves in North Africa before 1830: Spanish possessions

 Having taken Granada in 1492, the Catholic Monarchs of Spain wanted to extend the Reconquista across the Straits of Gibraltar.

-They took a number of bridgeheads on the African mainland, first Melilla (1497), then Cazaza and Mers El Kébir (1505).
-The between 1508 and 1510 they extended the areas under their control widely, taking in Peñón de Vélez de la Gomera (1508), and then major coastal cities – Oran (1509), Algiers (1510), Bejaia (1510) as well as Tripoli (1510) and surroundings in coastal Libya.
+After having secured the Canary Islands off the coast of Morocco in 1496, they took a number of bridgeheads on the African mainland, first Melilla (1497), then Cazaza and Mers El Kébir (1505).
+The between 1508 and 1510 they extended the areas under their control widely, taking in Peñón de Vélez de la Gomera (1508), and then major coastal cities – Oran (1509), Algiers (1510), Béjaïa (1510) as well as Tripoli (1510) and surroundings in coastal Libya.
 Spain however lacked the military means to extend its area of rule further.
 This limited success prompted the local Muslim rulers in North Africa to encourage Oruç Reis to attack Spanish positions and stage raids on Andalucia, Valencia and Alicante.
 In 1516, the year King Ferdinand died, Oruç took Algiers and expelled the Spanish.

 Ferdinand's successor Emperor Charles V intended to regain Algiers and end the threat of piracy posed by Oruç.
 Charles landed at Oran, and Oruç was killed by Spanish forces at Tlemcen in 1518.
 However Charles was not able to retain control of the areas he had taken, and Oruç's brother Hayreddin Barbarossa secured the protection of the Ottoman Empire by making Algiers its vassal.

-By the time Philip II of Spain assumed the throne of Portugal in 1580 as well as of Spain, all of the Spanish possessions on the North African coast had already been lost, with the exceptions of Melilla, Peñón de Vélez de la Gomera, and Oran-Mers El Kébir (Mazalquivir) while only Ceuta, Tangier, Arcila and El Jadida remained of the Portuguese territories.
+By the time Philip II of Spain assumed the throne of Portugal in 1580 as well as of Spain, all of the Spanish possessions on the North African coast had already been lost, with the exceptions of Melilla, Peñón de Vélez de la Gomera, and Oran–Mers El Kébir (Mazalquivir) while only Ceuta, Tangier, Arcila and El Jadida remained of the Portuguese territories.
 Although Philip III of Spain gained Larache (1610) and La Mámora (1614) in Morocco, the rise of the Alaouite dynasty meant the loss of many former possessions to Muslim rule.
 By the death of Moulay Ismaíl (1672–1727), the only territories remaining to Spain were Ceuta (acquired from Portugal in 1640), Melilla, the Alhucemas Islands (occupied in 1673) and Peñón de Vélez de la Gomera.

 Spain's first Bourbon ruler Philip V wished to re-establish Spanish supremacy on the Algerian coast, and in 1732 sent an expedition which retook Oran and Mers El Kebir.
 The cities remained under Spanish rule until they were all but destroyed by an earthquake in 1790.
 The Spanish evacuated it in early 1792 and it came under Ottoman rule once again.